 Do Nurse Scholarships Require an Essay?

-A nurse scholarship essay may not be required by an organization.
+Not all organizations require a nurse scholarship essay.
 Each scholarship sponsor determines the eligibility requirements.
-No essay nursing scholarships are available through a number of private organizations.
+Furthermore, no essay nursing scholarships are available through a number of private organizations.
 Instead of an essay, the scholarship board will use other deciding factors to determine eligibility and may review GPA, volunteer services, work experience, and financial need.
-Professional development organizations may offer no essay nursing scholarships to current members.
+Professional development organizations may offer no-essay nursing scholarships to current members.
 As an example, members of groups like the American Association of Nurse Practitioners are eligible for scholarship awards.

-However, a nurse scholarship essay is needed to qualify for certain awards.
+However, certain awards do require a nurse scholarship essay to qualify.
 Organizations may ask for one long-form answer or give applicants multiple short essays to complete.
-Nursing scholarship essay examples can be researched online ahead of time to know what type of questions to expect.
+You can search for nursing scholarship essay examples ahead of time to know what type of questions to expect.
 Nursing scholarship essay examples include “Tell us a time when you were a leader;” “What are your goals in the field of medicine?”
 “How can healthcare workers make a positive difference in the world today?”

 Applicants should go through several drafts when writing a nurse scholarship essay.
-The goal is to answer the question honestly and follow the instructions to the letter.
+The goal is to answer the question honestly and follow the instructions for the letter.
 For instance, if the essay states to not exceed 300 words, don’t write a 1,000-word essay in an effort to impress the scholarship committee.
-Always proofread the essay to correct spelling and grammar errors before submitting.
+Always proofread the essay to correct spelling and grammar errors before submitting it.